The Diary of a Bookseller by Shaun Bythell

 Throughout the diary, Bythell notes the books he reads and recalls favourites: William Boyd’s Any Human Heart, Dead Souls by Nikolai Gogol, James Hogg’s The Private Memoirs and Confessions of a Justified Sinner, The Third Policeman by Flann O’Brien, José Saramago’s Blindness, and The Restraint of Beasts by Magnus Mills.
 Among many others.

-This is a straightforward, drily humorous diary giving insight but not detail into life in a secondhand bookshop.
+This is a straightforward, drily humorous diary giving insight into life in a secondhand bookshop.
 It’s one for booksellers, book lovers, anyone in shop retail, and the residents of Wigtown.
-Maybe not all the latter.
+Well, maybe not all the latter.

 Hidden Nature by Alys Fowler